WebOfTrust/keri/docs/Glossary.md

 #### Autonomic Computing Systems

 Self managing computing systems using algorithmic governance, from the 90's way way way before DAOs.
-KERI creator Sma Smith worked at funded Navy research in the 90's on _autonomic surviveable systems_ as in  "self-healing" systems: "We called them autonomic way back then".
+KERI creator Sma Smith worked at funded Navy research in the 90's on _autonomic survivable systems_ as in  "self-healing" systems: "We called them autonomic way back then".

 #### Autonomic Identifier